Security can help prevent a fall in stock prices

 As well as examining the stock price impact of a data breach, the research also elicited the views of three diverse groups who have in common the ability to influence share value and reputation: IT practitioners, Chief Marketing Officers (CMOs) and consumers.
 This identified some telling blindspots, which suggest there is a still a need for greater joined-up thinking in organisations when it comes to cyber security.

-Reputational damage was regarded by both IT practitioners and CMOs as one of the biggest concerns following a data breach, and yet only 23% of CMOs and 3% of IT practitioners say they would be concerned about a decline in their companies’ stock price.
+Reputation damage was regarded by both IT practitioners and CMOs as one of the biggest concerns following a data breach.
+Yet only 23% of CMOs and 3% of IT practitioners say they would be concerned about a decline in their companies’ stock price.
 In organisations that had a data breach, only 5% of CMOs and 6% of IT professionals say a negative consequence of the breach was a decline in their companies’ stock price.
 It seems there is a need for Chief Financial Officers to communicate more effectively with the IT and marketing departments of their organisations about the financial impact of a data breach.